akanshp/CEHv12-Preparation/README.md

 # CEHv12-Preparation

-This repository covers the entire curricullum of CEHv12 along with references to some important topics covered in CEHv12.
+This repository covers the entire curriculum of CEHv12 along with references to some important topics covered in CEHv12.

 # Important Notes